Conyx01/generative-ai-for-beginners/03-using-generative-ai-responsibly/README.md

 > *(Source: [Flying bisons](https://flyingbisons.com?WT.mc_id=academic-105485-koreyst))*

 This is a very confident and thorough answer.
 Unfortunately, it is incorrect.
-Even with a minimal amount of research, one would discover there was more than one survivor of the Titanic survivor.
-For a student who is just starting to research this topic, this answer can be persuasive enough to not be questioned and treated as fact.
-The consequences of this can lead to the AI system being unreliable and negatively impact the reputation of our startup.

-With each iteration of any given LLM, we have seen performance improvements around minimizing hallucinations.
-Even with this improvement,  we as application builders and users still need to remain aware of these limitations.

 ### Harmful Content